 As at the moment, the average price of a Lakeview home has gone up to a stunning 46 percent.
 This comes few years after the destruction that were experienced as a result of the hurricane Katrina.
 The heated real estate market in Lakeview New Orleans has continued to accelerate with the average price per square foot in the last few months increasing by almost 9 percent.

 The average selling price per square foot of a house was ranging at over $120, which is a 6% increase since the hurricane hit the area and an 18.6 percent rise over the past ten years.
+This has created a challenge for first time home buyers.

 New Trend in Lakeview Homes